 Once a company becomes your client, you should definitely not exclude it from your target audience and further marketing efforts.
 In order to keep your customer aware of and interested in your products and services, you need to maintain regular communication.

-It is important to create completely different marketing campaigns for existing customers.
-As your audience and goals change, your strategy and communication approach also go in a new direction.
-You should customize the style, frequency, and tone of the message according to the receiver’s preferences and behavior.
+It is important to differentiate the marketing campaigns for existing customers and ensure that they are personalized to your clients’ unique tastes and needs .
+As your audience and goals change, your customer retention marketing strategy and communication approach should also go in a new direction.
+Hence, you should customize the style, frequency, and tone of the message according to the receiver’s preferences and behavior.

 Moreover, you have to produce specific content created particularly for that target audience.
 For example, communicating with global organizations or small startups that have purchased your software, would require completely different models of communication.